-Under 46 U.S.C. § 501(a), the Secretary of Defense may request that the Secretary of the Department of Homeland Security (DHS) waive the navigation laws to the extent the Secretary of Defense considers such a waiver necessary in the interest of national defense.
+Under 46 U.S.C. § 501(a), the Secretary of Defense may request that the Secretary of the Department of Homeland Security (DHS) waive the navigation laws to the extent the Secretary of Defense considers such a waiver necessary in the interest of national defense to address an immediate adverse effect on military operations.